It's starting to look as if 2017 will be the year that OLED TV technology really hits the big time.

 Motion could look a little cleaner without motion processing in play, and the motion processing could suffer a touch less with unwanted processing side effects.
 But as with any negatives raised against the OLED65E7, this one is again pretty puny in the context of all the stuff the picture gets so beautifully right.

 The OLED E7 wraps up a truly outstanding picture performance by providing an almost infinite viewing angle, and delivering standard dynamic range (SDR) images absolutely immaculately.

-LG 65-inch OLED E7 review: Sound quality
+LG OLED E7 sound quality

-- Speaker configuration: 4.2-channel soundbar with 60W of power.
+- Speaker configuration: 4.2-channel soundbar with 60W of power

 As if attaching a 4.2-channel soundbar to the bottom of the OLED65E7's screen wasn't already nifty enough, LG has also equipped the set with Dolby Atmos decoding.

 Dolby Atmos is a so-called object based sound system designed to deliver greater audio precision that also adds height channel effects to the usual horizontal surround sound experience.